symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``'/_fragment'``

 The path prefix for fragments.
 The fragment listener will only be executed when the request starts with this path.
-It becomes the service container parameter called ``fragment.path``.

 profiler
 ~~~~~~~~